AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 Can content-generating AI infringe copyright?

 As we have seen, it is not the case that what AI produces is a result of "cut and paste".
-Generative AI has learned the underlying patterns found in existing works, and uses this to produce something entirely new.
-For example, ChatGPT has become so good at understanding the system in human language that it has learned to generate new sentences all by itself.
+Generative AI has learnt the underlying patterns in existing works, and uses this to produce something entirely new.
+For instance, ChatGPT has become so good at understanding the system in human language that it has learnt to generate new sentences all by itself.

-If such an AI creates something similar to another intellectual work, but it is a form of work where one has few creative options to arrive at the final result, the AI work may perhaps be regarded as an accidental double creation.
+If such an AI creates something similar to another intellectual work, but it is a form of work where there are few creative options to arrive at the final result, the AI work may perhaps be regarded as an accidental double creation.
 A double creation is a work which is identical or very similar to another, but which has been created completely independently of the other.
-If it is in fact such a duplicate production, it will not constitute an infringement of copyright.
+If it is in fact such a double creation, it will not constitute an infringement of copyright.

 But if an AI reproduces something that is included as part of the training material, and there has also been a lot of room for choice, it will take quite a bit more to prove that there has not been an infringement of copyright here.